CYBERPHRENIA/CYBERPHRENIA/README.md

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins (W2I then)

-Neurodivergent queer plural and alterhuman [ask if curious]

-Don't friend request until we've talked a bit.
-Feel free to interact after reading!
+*Hello internet cherubs, this is Cyberphrenia on the line, the one and only!
+1-2, 1-2, can you receive me?
+We're a system of troubled souls but trying to be the sweetest.
+You may interact after reading and ask anything if you're curious!*

-your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))
+Your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))

 DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
 I can accept to be covered from GOOD friends.
 Taking inspo from my skins is okay, but do not copy or post without having my permission.